Standardized English Proficiency Tests:

 To view sample questions, see https://www.ets.org/toefl_itp/content/sample_questions/ (Level 1).

 Writing in the test booklet or on paper is not allowed.

 2. Along with the TOEFL ITP, students will also be required to take a 35-minute OPIE Composition Test.
-To see the OPIE Composition Rubric, click here.
+To see the OPIE Composition Rubric and a sample prompt, click here.